AlexSafatli/Pylogeny/README.md

 Installation
 -------------

-Installation requires access to some manner of UNIX-like system or terminal.
+Installation requires access to a UNIX-like system or terminal.
 Furthermore, **basic build tools**, **python development header include files**, and [**MySQL library bindings**](https://www.mysql.com/) are required to install this software.
 In Ubuntu, this is done with the command

      sudo apt-get install python-dev build-essential libmysqlclient-dev

 If you do not use a Debian or Ubuntu-derived Linux distribution, search for instructions on acquiring these for your platform.

-Before continuing, first install non-Python library dependencies, which currently stand as only [libpll](http://libpll.org).
-Acquire the appropriate binary or install, from source, version 1.0.2 with SSE3 support.
+Before continuing, the non-Python library dependency [libpll](http://libpll.org) must be installed.
+Acquire the appropriate binary or build, from source, version 1.0.2 with SSE3 support.
 A **convenient shell script** is located in the root directory of this repository that will perform this installation.
 You can run this without any download by peforming the command:

     wget https://raw.githubusercontent.com/AlexSafatli/Pylogeny/master/install-pll.sh -O - | sh

-Once you have acquired and installed all of the necessary non-Python dependencies, you can install this software automatically using `pip` or `easy_install`.
+Once you have acquired and installed all of the necessary non-Python dependencies, you can install this software automatically using `pip` or `easy_install` with command

-If you do not have these packages, you can install them in Ubuntu with

-    sudo apt-get install python-pip python-setuptools

-If you have them, install this package with the command

     pip install pylogeny

-or the command
+or

     easy_install pylogeny

+respectively.

 Documentation
 -------------